-Whilst in efficiently implementing its Active Investment Decision the Sub-Investment Manager will only obtain exposure to constituents included in the Indices in the Target Benchmark, it is not constrained by the amount allocated to each Index in the composite Target Benchmark (for example, more than 7.5% of the Fund could be exposed to the MSCI World Europe Ex UK Index TR even though this makes up 7.5% of the Target Benchmark).
+Whilst in efficiently implementing its Active Investment Decision the Sub-Investment Manager will only obtain exposure to constituents included in the Indices in the Target Benchmark, it is not constrained by the amount allocated to each Index in the composite Target Benchmark (for example, more than 13% of the Fund could be exposed to the MSCI UK Index TR even though this makes up 13% of the Target Benchmark).
 Neither is the Fund required to always have exposure to each Index within the Target Benchmark.
-This freedom allows the Sub-Investment Manager to seek to outperform the returns of the Target Benchmark and therefore generate capital growth with the potential for income for the Fund.
+This freedom allows the Sub-Investment Manager to seek to outperform the returns of the Target Benchmark and therefore generate a combination of capital growth with the potential for income for the Fund.